csecht/count-and-size/README.md

 7. Size metrics are most accurate when the size standard is excluded from analysis.
 The easiest way to do that is to use a standard that is the largest or smallest object in the sample, then adjust the "Contour area size" sliders until just the standard's diameter is excluded.
 8. Note that when a custom size standard is used, the displayed object sizes and their summary metrics are presented with the same number of significant figures as the entered size value.
 See: https://en.wikipedia.org/wiki/Significant_figures#Significant_figures_rules_explained.
 Depending on the magnitude of the entered size, displayed values may be in power notation.
 Saved individual size lists, however, are converted to decimal numbers.
 When a preset standard is used, sizes are displayed as integers, but saved individual sizes will have one decimal precision.
 9. Right-click on an image in one of the windows to save it to file.
 The image, saved to original image's folder, will be at the specified scale for screen display, not the image file's original resolution.
 To save the annotated result image (sized & circled) at its original resolution, use the 'Save settings...' button.
 10. Annotation font size for selected objects can be changed with Ctrl + and Ctrl - keys.
 Annotation line thickness can be changed with Shift-Ctrl + and Shift-Ctrl -.
-MacOS uses the Command key instead of Ctrl.

 ### Known Issues:
 Waiting for user feedback.